1Defence/Client-Launcher/README.md

 # Known Issues
-* Upon running the client it seems like settings didn't save because a client appears in the center This is a RL issue, out of bounds clients are set to the center, avoid moving clients partially off screen to prevent this.
+* Upon running the client it seems like settings didn't save because a client appears in the center this is a RuneLite issue, out of bounds clients are set to the center, avoid moving clients partially off screen to prevent this.
 * Logging in via cloud/email won't have the intended behaviour as a logged in file will only use the one settings file, you cannot be logged in and have this functionality, you can however take your log-in files settings you just won't be able to take advantage of the shared loot tracker.
 If you do choose to login, that one account will only ever have its logged-in settings and ignore the custom settings file.